MicrosoftDocs/memdocs/sccm/apps/deploy-use/uninstall-applications.md

 -   A deployment with the deployment purpose of **Uninstall** does not check requirement rules.
 If the application is installed on the computer on which the deployment runs, it will be uninstalled.

 > [!IMPORTANT]
-> You must delete any existing deployments or simulated deployments of an application to a collection before you can deploy the application with a deployment action of **Uninstall**.
+> You must delete any existing application deployments, simulated deployments OR Task sequence application deployment of an application to a collection before you can deploy the application with a deployment action of **Uninstall**.

  For more information about how to create a deployment type, see [Create applications](../../apps/deploy-use/create-applications.md).